aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 >
 > Chart Version: [0.9.5](https://github.com/aws/eks-charts/blob/v0.0.28/stable/aws-node-termination-handler/Chart.yaml)

-To disable the installation the termination handler, set the `spotInterruptHandler` property to `false`.
+To disable the installation of the termination handler, set the `spotInterruptHandler` property to `false`.
 This applies both to `addAutoScalingGroupCapacity` and `connectAutoScalingGroupCapacity`.

 #### Bottlerocket